 - portages: 4 (70m; 85m; 570m; 680m)

-We had a very modest goal for the day – to get to the bottom of Butland Lake.
-It would mean we could leave a bit later than usual and still be finished before two!
+We had a modest goal for the day – to get to the bottom of Butland Lake.
+It would mean we could leave a bit later than usual and still be finished before 2 p.m.!

-Two hundred meters further up we came to the second (85 m) portage on river left and followed it to a deep gash with water and put the canoe in there.
-Unfortunately this was not the put in spot!
-We then tracked up a very rocky thirty meters of stream.
+Two hundred meters further up, we came to the second (85 m) portage on river left, followed it to a deep gash with water, and put the canoe in there.
+Unfortunately, this was not the put-in spot!
+We then tracked up a very rocky thirty meters of the stream.
 This was one of those cases where our attempt to find the easier way led to more work.
 Below is a pic of Max after our half-hour of strenuous exercise!
 He is looking at South Annette Lake and the portage trail that will take us over the height of land and into Butland Lake.
 I am hoping he has that portage trail location figured out!

-The Height of Land portage trail to the pond was fairly clear with just a bit of deadfall.
-And yes – I did find a faded strip of orange tape tied to a tree by the take-out point!
+The Height of Land Portage trail to the pond was pretty clear with just a bit of deadfall.
+And yes – I did find a faded strip of orange tape tied to a tree by the takeout point!
 Some stretches were a bit mucky – the last stretch coming up to the pond especially – but it sure beat the floundering we had been doing a few minutes before.
 And the blueberries – wow!
-After dumping the my pack load half way, it took me longer than usual to get back to the canoe waiting at the take-out point.
+After dumping my pack load halfway, it took me longer than usual to get back to the canoe waiting at the takeout point.

 The second half of the portage – the section from the pond to Butland Lake – started with fifty meters of squishy bog and then was manageable to the shore of Butland.
-We had lunch at the put in spot and then set off on our paddle down the lake.
-A half hour later we passed the Wilderness North outpost on our right (see map below).
+We had lunch at the put-in spot, then set off on our paddle down the lake.
+A half-hour later, we passed the Wilderness North outpost on our right (see map below).
 (N.B.
 The link takes you to their home page.
 For some reason, the Butland outpost no longer has its own web page though it still is one of their available properties.)

 We would find a great campsite not far from the start of the next day’s portage into Cliff Lake.
 The tent site was mostly flat and sheltered by birches as well as pine and spruce, the landing area made for easy entries and exits, and the patio area allowed for lots of rambling around.
-Once the tent and tarp were up, we hauled out the goose down bags and put them in the sun and the wind to get a freshening up.
-Then we pulled out the soap and did a bit of washing up – first us and then our clothes.
-It had been a few days since we’d had the weather to do so and it felt downright rejuvenating.
+Once the tent and tarp were up, we hauled out the goose-down bags and put them in the sun and the wind to freshen up.
+Then we pulled out the soap and did some washing up – first us and then our clothes.
+It had been a few days since we’d had the weather to do so, and it felt downright rejuvenating.

 - Distance: 4 km. including the portage!